akshat-2110/DeveloperUseful/How to learn anything fast?.md

 - There’s a lot of this stuff out there supported by good evidence (and some less so), but unfortunately most of the best is buried deep in the scientific literature, where it’s not super accessible for students busy learning other things.
 ### Learning faster

+First time learning something:

+The first time you do something the deluge of information coming at you would make the job seem almost impossibly difficult.
+But, once you've chunked it, it will be simple.

+At first, it's really hard, later it's easy.
+It becomes like a habit.
+Ex: Driving for the first time.

 - There is no shortcuts believe me.
 This is truth.
 - Even science proved that when you learn something new it will create/alter neurons structure.
 But this structure take time to strengthen its connection.
 Whe you do spaced repeatition, this connection strengthen over the time.
 This will create long term memory.
 - But yes there technique by which you can absorb information plausibly fast & longer period of time.
 As i said spaced repeatition will help.
 What i do is maintain online notes with reminder of every morning 9 AM when my day starts.
 - Chunking: This is the idea of breaking what you want to learn into concepts.
 The goal is to learn each concept in a way that they each become like a well-known puzzle piece.
 In order to master a concept, you not only need to know it but also to know how it fits into the bigger picture.
 First, survey and priming — this involves scanning a book or the syllabus of a course, for example, to get a general idea of the bigger picture.
 Second, observe an example.
 Then, do it yourself.
 And, finally, do it again and again in different contexts.
 Beware of Illusions of Competence: There are many ways in which we can make ourselves feel like we have “learned” a concept.
 For example, looking at a solution and thinking that you know how to arrive at that solution is one of the most common illusions of competence in learning.
 Highlighting or underlining are also techniques that often lead to this illusion of learning.
 On the other hand, brief notes that summarize keys concepts are much more effective like flashcards.
+Pieces of information, neuroscientifically speaking, bond together through use and meaning.
 Test: In order to avoid or break through illusions of competence, you should test yourself as you’re encountering new material.
 Recall is a simple example of this mini-testing.
 Interleaving: Once you have a basic understanding of what you are trying to learn, interleaving can be used to help you master the concepts.
 By practicing jumping back and forth between problems that require different techniques, you can solidify your understanding of the concepts by learning how to choose to apply them in various situations.
 Know when to apply a particular concept is as important as knowing how.
 Process over Product: When facing procrastination, think of process over product.
 I often procrastinate when I’m overwhelmed by the thought, “Ok, I have to get X done”.
 Instead, it can be beneficial to think, “Ok, I will spend an hour on X” — which isn’t overwhelming, doesn’t require a long breakdown of tasks, and gets me started (90% of the battle).